-uxQueueLength The maximum number of items that the queue being created can hold at any one time.

-uxltemSize The size, in bytes, of each data item that can be stored in the queue.

-pucQueueStorageBuffer If uxItemSize is not zero then pucQueueStorageBuffer must point to a uint8_t array that is at least large enough to hold the maximum number of items that can be in the gueue at any one time - which is no date will be copied into the queue storage area.
+uxQueueLength The maximum number of items that the queue being created can hold at any one time. uxItemSize The size, in bytes, of each data item that can be stored in the queue. pucQueueStorageBuffer If uxItemSize is not zero then pucQueueStorageBuffer must point to a uint8_t array that is at least large enough to hold the maximum number of items that can be in the queue at any one time - which is (uxQueueLength uxItemSize) bytes.
+If uxItemSize is zero then pucQueueStorageBuffer can be NULL as no date will be copied into the queue storage area. pxQueueBuffer Must point to a variable of type StaticQueue_t, which will be used to hold the queue's data structure.